milan-stefanik/FlyHigh/README.md

 * There was a problem with displaying author's name in the posts.
 The problem was solved by converting MongoDB object to list of dictionaries.
 * Flask-Login powered user manamement did not work properly with PyMongo.
 The problem was solved by implementation of Flask Session based user managment instead of using Flask-Login.

+### Data consistency in database
+* Data stored in database were checked manually after every change through application user interface to assure data quality and consistency.

+#### Discovered bugs and drawbacks
+* As MongoDB is not a relational database, the issues with DELETE and UPDATE cascading had to be solved programatically.

 ### Browsers and devices
 * Responsiveness has been tested using Inspect feature of Chrome and also on [Am I Responsive?](http://ami.responsivedesign.is) website.
 * Website has been tested on iPhone XS plus using Chrome and Safari browsers.
 Other mobile devices screen sizes were emulated via Chrome Inspect feature.
-* Website has been tested on multiple browsers in Windows (Chrome, Opera, Edge, Firefox) and multiple browsers in MacOs (Safari and Chrome).
-Firefox had problems with flip card css feature, the problem has been solved.
-Game does not support Internet Explorer.
+* Website has been tested on multiple browsers in Windows (Chrome, Opera, Edge, Firefox and Internet Explorer) and multiple browsers in MacOs (Safari and Chrome).

 #### Discovered bugs and drawbacks
 * Post content is saved to MongoDB as string.
 To display post pararagraps as defined by the author, CSS property "white-space: break-spaces" is used.
 Then the text is justified using "text-align" and "text-align-last" properties.
 The text-alignment is correctly displayed in all browsers with exception of MacOs Safari and iOS Safari and Chrome.
 In these browsers, text is aligned to left.